These are regular payments made from your superannuation fund, or purchased using either superannuation money or savings.

 - your income stream has closed or has no funds remaining.

 When you give us this information, you need to also tell us:

 - where you transferred the money from to purchase your income stream

-- how much of the purchase price you got back, if any, when your income stream expired.
+- how much of the purchase price you got back, if any, and when your income stream closed.